In real estate, price excites people—but legality protects them.

 • Gift Deed / Will

-💡 Ownership must be clear, complete, and uncontested.
+📌 Ownership must be clear, complete, and undisputed.

-An Encumbrance Certificate (EC) is a critical document in legal verification of property.
-It reveals whether the property carries any financial or legal burden.
+The Encumbrance Certificate (EC) is a critical part of legal verification of property.

 • Loans or mortgages